 Be the Change Southwest Louisiana Needs

-📣 Current Public Comment Period 1 — Prater Road Wetlands Destruction
+Past Comment Period — Prater Road Wetlands Development Project

-Micah 6:8 Mission encourages Southwest Louisiana residents to participate in the current public comment period regarding Permit Application No. MVN-2015-02191-WKK, a proposed U.S. Army Corps of Engineers permit modification for development activities along Prater Road and Perkins Avenue in Sulphur, Louisiana.
+Thank you to everyone who participated in the public comment period regarding Permit Application No. MVN-2015-02191-WKK, a proposed U.S. Army Corps of Engineers permit modification for development activities along Prater Road and Perkins Avenue in Sulphur, Louisiana.

 Subject Line: Permit Application No. MVN-2015-02191-WKK